 Bachelor of Health Science

-The undergraduate program in the Department of Speech, Language and Hearing Sciences (SLHS), leads to a Bachelor of Health Science (BHS) degree in Communication Science and Disorders (CSD).
+The undergraduate program in the Department of Speech, Language and Hearing Sciences (SLHS), leads to a Bachelor of Health Science (BHS) degree in Speech, Language and Hearing Sciences (SLHS).
 It fully prepares each student for graduate study in speech-language pathology or audiology.

 *Note: A master’s degree is required for professional practice in speech-language pathology, and a professional doctorate is required for professional practice in audiology.

 The BHS can be approached either as a liberal arts and science degree for students whose goals do not include clinical practice, or as a pre-professional degree for those students who plan to pursue a clinical masters or doctoral degree.
-Students may major in CSD and take limited CSD/SLHS coursework during their freshman and sophomore years at MU, but do not officially enter the BHS degree program until their junior year following application and admission to the program.
-In addition to the general education requirements established by the University of Missouri, CSD majors must complete a minimum of 42 hours of coursework in Communication Science and Disorders (plus elective courses to bring total credit hours to 120).
+Students may major in SLHS and take limited SLHS coursework during their freshman and sophomore years at MU, but do not officially enter the BHS degree program until their junior year following application and admission to the program.
+In addition to the general education requirements established by the University of Missouri, SLHS majors must complete a minimum of 42 hours of coursework in Speech, Language and Hearing Sciences (plus elective courses to bring total credit hours to 120).

 - A low student-faculty ratio: Faculty in the SLHS department are easily accessible and they encourage student questions and interaction outside of the classroom.